vinx-2105/backup-utlity/README.md

    1. Backups only simple files located in the root level of a directory
    2. Does not handle file deletion
    3. Functionalities have to be triggered manually

+#### Build instructions

+1. `mkdir build` (at the same level as src)
+2. `cd build`
+3. `cmake ..`
+4. `make`
+5. `./BackupUtility` is the target executable.
+Simply run the executbale to open the interactive cli interface.

+### Development Environment
+1. CMake: 3.23.2
+2. OS: macOS 12.4
+3. Compiler: Apple clang version 13.0.0 with arm64-apple-darwin21.5.0 target